 Where the state scheme is run on a PAYG basis, the right to receive a pension is essentially a political right, the terms of which are set out by the state.
 There is a transparent transfer of value from the current workforce to pensioners.

 Under a FF scheme an individual accumulates assets which may be called upon (realised) in the future, i.e. the right to receive a pension is a financial one.
 The return on the investment is obtained from current economic activity, which means that the materialisation of the pension right is in the form of payments to previous investors by those then economically active.
 That is the same as saying that the working population subsidises the retired one, i.e. there is as much of a cross-generational transfer going on as there would be for PAYG.

-Although there’s no-one suggesting that the UK PAYG set-up be replaced by a single FF scheme (although Bill Clinton did suggest something similar for the US), it’s worth thinking through what it would mean were that idea to be pursued.
+Although there’s no-one proposing that the UK PAYG set-up be replaced by a single FF scheme (whereas Bill Clinton did suggest something similar for the US), it’s worth thinking through what it would mean were that idea to be pursued.

 Some of the investment would have to be placed in other countries, leading to potential mismatches between the returns achieved and the rate of growth targeted, overlaid by currency risks.
 For a country the size of the UK, the management of a fund of the scale in question would be an immense undertaking.

 The alternative to a single giant scheme is the replacement of the UK state-sponsored set-up by a huge collection of separate arrangements, covering some groupings of people (typically on an employment basis) as well as bespoke ones for individuals.
 The point about scale still stands, though: when considering the aggregation of all these arrangements, the investment difficulty is exactly the same as if they formed one mega-fund.

 There isn’t much to the mechanics of PAYG: contributions are levied and used to make payments to pensioners.
 As a result, a large-scale scheme typically experiences administration costs of 3-4%.